Physical Facilities and University Services

 The Idaho State University campus encompasses over 1,100 acres of property.
 Its 105 buildings are surrounded by 180 acres of attractively maintained landscape.
 There are over 5,600 parking spaces available throughout the campus.

 For convenience, a free on-campus shuttle bus is available during the fall and spring semesters.
 Riding a bicycle is also a popular way to get around campus.
 The campus is located just off of I-15, making access very easy.
 The university commuter bus system brings students to the campus from over 70 miles away from Idaho Falls, neighboring towns, and areas in between.

 All academic units are housed in the various campus buildings ranging from the oldest, Frazier Hall (built in 1925), to the newest, the Rendezvous Building (completed in 2008).
 The Rendezvous is a 256,000 square foot, multi-use facility located in the center of campus.
-It contains 82 student suites that house 300 students, a 40 classroom academic building with a 250 seat lecture hall/future planetarium, a core food service facility to serve housing students and retail customers, as well as a 120 seat drop-in computer lab and numerous styles of study and relaxation spaces.
+It contains 82 student suites that house 300 students, a core food service facility to serve housing students and retail customers, and an academic building with 31 classrooms, two computer labs, and a 250-seat lecture hall/future planetarium.
+The Rendezvous also serves students with a 120-seat drop-in computer lab and numerous styles of study and relaxation spaces.
 This expansive facility creates a new living, learning, studying, social, and academic heart for the campus.

 The L. E. and Thelma E. Stephens Performing Arts Center, completed in 2004, is located on 16.8 acres, high on a hill on the perimeter of the campus, adjacent to I-15.
 This 123,000 square foot facility includes a 1200-seat concert hall, an elegant rotunda, a 446-seat thrust theatre, and a 200-seat Black Box theatre.
 The three-level concert hall, the Center’s largest venue, incorporates state-of-the-art design and technology to optimize sound.
 The Center also includes classroom space, offices for the Department of Theatre and Dance, and a conference room.
 The facility and the various wonderful performances it presents are a must-see part of campus.